Funeral Costs in Michigan: What Families Pay in 2026

 How much does a funeral cost in Michigan?

-Is cremation cheaper than burial in Michigan?
+Does cremation save money compared with burial in Michigan?

 How can I save on funeral costs in Michigan?